Federalism in Germany: Division of powers

 The areas of shared responsibility for the states and the federal government were enlarged by an amendment to the Basic Law in 1969 (Articles 91a and 91b), which calls for joint action in areas of broad social concern such as higher education, regional economic development, and agricultural reform.

 International relations, including international treaties, are primarily the responsibility of the federal level but, as in other federations, the constituent states have limited powers in this area.
 As provided in Article 23, Article 24, and Article 32 of the Basic Law, the states (Länder) have the right to representation at the federal level (i.e. through the Bundesrat) in matters of international relations that affect them, including the transfer of sovereignty to international organizations and, with the consent of the federal government, have limited powers to conclude international treaties.

 Some older treaties between German states and other countries also remain in effect.
 The Bavarian–Austrian Salt Treaty of 1829 (Konvention zwischen Bayern und Österreich über die beiderseitigen Salinenverhältnisse vom 18.
 März 1829), for instance, is the oldest European treaty still in effect.
-1957 the government of Bavaria used a revision of the treaty to actively claim the states' rights against the will and claims of the federal government.
+In 1957, the government of Bavaria used a revision of the treaty to actively claim the states' rights against the will and claims of the federal government.